 Introduction

 LEM is interested in performing high current, high accuracy tests for their current sensors.
-That can be done on the test bench located in the ‘Bern University of Applied Sciences’ in Biel.
+That can be done on the test bench located at ‘Bern University of Applied Sciences’ in Biel.
 This document describes the proposed way to perform these tests.

 System Overview